AliyunContainerService/gpushare-scheduler-extender/docs/designs/designs.md

 ## Design Principles

-- Although there are two units to describe the GPU (CUDA cores and GPU Memory), in the inference scenarios, we can make the assumption that the number of CUDA cores and GPU Memory are proportional.
+- Although there are two ways to measure GPU capabilities (CUDA cores and GPU Memory), in the inference scenarios, we can make the assumption that the number of CUDA cores and GPU Memory are proportional.

-- Leverage Extended Resources to express device sharing requests, by changing the unit from "number of GPUs" to "amount of GPU memory in MiB".
-If the GPU used by the node is a single device 16GiB memory, its corresponding resource is 16276MiB.
+- Leverage Extended Resources to express device sharing requests by changing the measure unit from "number of GPUs" to "amount of GPU memory in MiB".
+If the GPU used by the node is a single device with 16GiB of memory, it can be expressed as 16276MiB.

-- Since the user's appeal for the shared GPU is for the model development and prediction scenario.
-In these scenarios, the upper limit of the GPU resource requested by the user does not exceed one GPU, that is, the resource limit of the application is a single GPU.
+- The user's appeal for the shared GPU is for the model development and prediction scenario.
+In these cases, the upper limit of the GPU resource requested by the user does not exceed one GPU, that is, the resource limit of the application is a single GPU.

 - Do not change any Kubernetes barebone code, just leverage extended resource, scheduler extender and device plugin mechanism.